pysonDB/pysonDB-v2/README.md

 ```

-## quick walk through of all the methods
+## Quick walk through of all the methods

 ```python
 from pysondb import PysonDB